Miami introduces Snyder as interim athletic director

 Two days following the departure of former Miami University Athletic Director (AD) Brad Bates, Miami has taken the next step in the search for Bates’ replacement, naming Steve Snyder interim athletic director Thursday.

 The position is familiar territory for Snyder, who served as Miami’s interim athletic director in 2002 prior to the university’s hiring of Bates.
-Then, it took Miami approximately four months to hire Bates as its permanent athletic director.
+Then, it took Miami 15 weeks to hire Bates as its permanent athletic director.

 Snyder has nearly 42 years of experience working at Miami and retired in December 2011 after serving as secretary to the Board of Trustees and as executive assistant to the president.
 He graduated from Miami in 1973 with a degree in Political Science.